-Presenting the Baptism site and its links to the Dead Sea Scrolls to the Watchman, 2016
+Presenting the Baptism site to “The Watchman”, 2016

 Points of Interest in the Area